mfiers/moa_template_bowtiedb/README.md

 Moa template "bowtiedb"

 Copyright 2012 Mark Fiers

 This software is under the gplv3 license, please see "COPYING" for details

 ### Description

-Builds a bowtie index from a reference sequence
+This template builds a bowtie index from a reference sequence.

 ### Filesets